-Called ‘One to Watch’ by The Grid TO and one of the ‘Top 10 Canadian Musicians You Need to Know’ by CBC Music, Iskwé’s cross-cultural aesthetic is as striking as her tripped-out blend of soul.
+Called one of the ’10 Artists to Watch in 2016’ by CBC Music, Iskwé’s cross-cultural aesthetic is as striking as her tripped-out blend of soul.
 The name Iskwé (pronounced iss-kway) means ‘woman’ in her native language.
-Iskwé’s debut album weaves together her Irish and Cree/Dene roots with hip hop breakbeats, left-field R&B, and traces of piano pop (Think Esthero meets Alicia Keys).
+Iskwé’s debut album weaves together her Irish and Cree/Dene roots with hip hop breakbeats, left-field R&B, and traces of piano pop.

-The Winnipeg-bred, Toronto-based singer-songwriter, who has also had stints in LA and NYC, has performed alongside Motown greats The Funk Brothers and electronic DJ crew A Tribe Called Red.
-Singing about her struggle to fit into/break away from Western archetypes, Iskwé’s connection to her roots and traditions is an important part of her artistic vision.
-With her debut effort, Iskwé carves out her own musical identity, bridging her modern and cultural influences while challenging the current mold.
+The Winnipeg-bred, Toronto-based singer-songwriter sings about her struggle to fit into/break away from Western archetypes, as Iskwé’s connection to her roots and traditions is an important part of her artistic vision.
+With her debut effort, Iskwé carves out her own musical identity, bridging modern and cultural influences while challenging the current mold.

 “Iskwé’s self-titled debut album is as beautifully written as it is executed.
 Her voice is both wonderfully smooth and commanding of attention.
 The smoke-filled jazz-room feel is a breath of fresh air in a stagnant Canadian pop scene” – Dee Jay NDN, A Tribe Called Red.”